Planning, Development & Review (PDR)

 For Staff

-Your supervisor will schedule a meeting with you for your Planning, Development and Review discussion.
+Ensure you have a meeting scheduled for your Planning, Development and Review discussion.

 Your preparation prior to the Planning, Development and Review discussion involves: